simonmekit/ghost-chatbot-backend/README.md

 1 Download or clone this projects in the directory you want

-2 In StartServer.py add your relex location in place of /path/to/relex

-    e.g self.relex_location = "/home/aman/relex"
+2 run StartServer.py as python

 3 Then run StartServer.py in any of IDE or in Terminal as  _python StartServer.py_